She had a two year old wrapped around her leg, holding on for dear life, while she bounced her crying newborn in her arms as we talked.

 She was referring to my season in life.

 And in a blink, I was the one standing in the kitchen of an older friend with a strong-willed two year old and a nursing baby, longing for my days to matter.

 Dreaming of doing something big for God or at least getting enough sleep so I could dream.
 Or actually sleep.

 I took her baby and patted his back, “Right now, your days are long.
 But the years are short.
 What you are doing-the burping, the diapering, the chasing, these days matter.
 Love is not waisted.
 Loving your babies is the most important thing you can do right now.”

-I suggested a few things she could do from home to help me out if she wanted to and she seemed excited.
+I suggested a few things she could do from home (and directed her to this book) and offered a few ideas for her to help me out if she wanted to and she seemed excited.

 But sometimes the best way to serve is to know our season.

 This isn’t to say moms of littles can’t serve.
 But first you need to recognize being a mom of small ones is service.
 Service is never small.